cadrian/exp/README.md

   current year.
 * The `--filterdir` and `--fingerprintdir` allow to add extra directories to scan for resp. filters and fingerprints.
+* `--dev1` and `--dev2` allow to display only the data out of once (resp. twice) the standard deviation from the average.
+  This idea comes from *Petit*'s Roadmap.

 # Future work